-Many pet owners worry that their cat sleeps too much.
+Many people worry that their cat sleeps too much.

 The truth is, cats sleep twice as much as we do, so it just seems like they sleep all the time.
-Relax, sleeping for hours and hours is a normal part of your cat’s daily routine.
+So sleeping for a long time is a normal part of your cat’s daily routine.

-Your kitty’s favorite pastime is not plotting his next attack on the bird.
-Cats sleep.
-A lot!
-They love to nap constantly and are exceptionally good at it.
-They practice napping and have pretty much reached perfection in this chosen activity.
+Your cat’s favorite pastime is not plotting his next attack on the bird.
+Cats nap constantly and are exceptionally good at it.

-How much are cats supposed to sleep?
-Around 16 hours seems to be the average, but young kittens and senior cats can snooze even longer, around 18 hours every day.
+How long do cats sleep normally?
+Around 16 hours seems to be the average, but young kittens and senior cats can snooze even longer: around 18 hours a day.

 Myth: Cats Are Nocturnal

 Many people believe their kittens are nocturnal and are awake and active all through the night.
-This myth is not true.
-Cats are actually crepuscular creatures.
+This is not true.
+Cats are crepuscular animals.
 This means they are most active at sunrise and sundown — the easiest times for cats to find and catch their meals.